turboflo/horizon-twin-ai/README.md

 ## Introduction

-HorizonTwinAI is an tool designed to assist researchers and grant applicants in identifying similar research projects that have already been funded by the EU under the Horizon program.
+HorizonTwinAI is a tool designed to assist researchers and grant applicants in identifying similar research projects that have already been funded by the EU under the Horizon program.
 Utilizing advanced NLP techniques and the power of OpenAI GPT, it provides an efficient and relevant search capability.
 The goal is to enable users to validate the uniqueness of their research project and gain insights into existing projects within their field of research.

 ---
 ## System Workflow